foss2serve/github-workflow-activity/activity/contribution-workflow.md

 __Instructions__

 1. Navigate to your PR on the team's repository on GitHub.
 2. Make a comment.
-In that comment at-mention one of your team-members who will play the role of _matainer_ (e.g., `@person`), and ask them to please review your work.
+In that comment at-mention one of your team-members who will play the role of _maintainer_ (e.g., `@person`), and ask them to please review your work.

 ### Maintainer reviews the PR